nav_sign

 INF8225: Probabilistic Learning

-I was a teaching assistant for the INF8225: Probabilistic Learning at Polytechnique University taught by Christopher J. Pal for the Winter 2022 semester.
+I was a teaching assistant for the INF8225: Probabilistic Learning course at Polytechnique University taught by Christopher J. Pal for the Winter 2022 semester.

-Deep Learning Theory Reading Group, MILA
+Deep Learning Theory Reading Group, Mila

-I was an organizer of the DL Theory Reading Group at MILA, Montreal.
+I was an organizer of the DL Theory Reading Group at Mila, Montreal.

-MILA 2022 Entrepreneurs Cohort Program
+Mila 2022 Entrepreneurs Cohort Program

 I was selected as one of the entrepreneurs in residence and pitched my startup idea called 9CLEF (Elevator Pitch).

-MILA 2022 TRAIL
+Mila 2022 TRAIL

 I was selected as one of the first students in the Trustworthy Responsible AI Learning certificate (TRAIL) program at Mila, Montreal.
+(Certificate)

 Achievements